 The offer of support is being communicated to victims and their families through the police’s dedicated Family Liaison Officers and through representatives of both Muslim Welfare House and Finsbury Park Mosque.
 The offer is available to all victims and their families, whether they live in Islington or elsewhere.
 Read our statement.

 Residents who might have witnessed the attack or are feeling anxious about it are also encouraged to seek support.
-Victim Support can be contacted on online or on 0808 168 9111.
-Read additional advice from the government.
+Victim Support can provide counselling and can be contacted online or on 0808 168 9111.
+You can also read additional advice from the government.
 For any other enquires contact our Community Safety team on 020 7527 8833.

 Community safety and support